- Identify the key points the reporter must understand by the end of your interview.

 Adding your connection to the IGB in your author byline will greatly help track potential newsworthy publications and increase the possibility of coverage, so please do so!

-The sections “Preparation” and “During the Interview” were taken in part from the Public Affairs section of the University of Illinois website at http://publicaffairs.illinois.edu/media/crisis/interview.html.
+The sections “Preparation” and “During the Interview” were taken in part from a Public Affairs web page of the University of Illinois website.